tiagomapmarques/js-boilerplate/.github/STANDARDS.md

 The first `describe` on a component test should be written as the name of the exported component;
 following `describe`s should be written as if prefaced by the word `when`.
 When writing `it`s, they should start with a present tense verb and should be read as if prefaced by the word `it`.
-(See `src/app/components/home/home.component.spec.js` for an example)
+(See `src/app/components/home/home.component.spec.ts` for an example)

 ##### Coverage

 Anything lower than 100% test coverage is not acceptable.
 If a component or module cannot be fully tested, then it should be refactored - testability is a measurement of code maintainability.
+Only in extreme cases should you use something like `/* istanbul ignore next */`.

 [link-eslint-issue]: https://github.com/benmosher/eslint-plugin-import/issues/889
 [link-eslint-pr]: https://github.com/benmosher/eslint-plugin-import/pull/936